-STEP 2.
-You will then be prompted to fill in an online application form to select the specific language you wish to study* (you will be asked to select a 2nd choice as well)
+- You will then be prompted to fill in an online application form to select the specific language you wish to study* (you will be asked to select a second choice as well)

-*Please note: If you fail to complete step 2, you will not be enrolled and may not be able to secure a place.
+If you fail to complete step two, you will not be enrolled and may not be able to secure a place.

 Changing your optional modules